Broadway Star Ruthie Ann Miles' 4-Year-Old Daughter Killed in Tragic Car Crash

 According to the New York Police Department, the crash occurred at Ninth Street and Fifth Avenue in Park Slope in Brooklyn, New York.
 A preliminary investigation by the NYPD Highway District's Collision Investigation Squad revealed that the 44-year-old operator of the vehicle "failed to maintain control of the vehicle and struck the pedestrians."
 The car didn't stop until it hit a parked and unoccupied car.
 According to NBC 4 New York, the driver claimed to have a medical issue.

-Blumenstein, who uses the stage name Ruthie Ann Miles, was taken to the hospital and is in stable condition.
+Ruthie, who uses the stage name Ruthie Ann Miles, was also hit.
+She was taken to the hospital and is in stable condition.

 The New York Daily News identified the injured woman as Lauren Lew.